-Any inquiries or complaints regarding Parker’s collection or use of Personal Data should be directed to Parker as provided in Section 3.5 below.
-Parker will attempt to satisfy any inquiry or resolve any complaint.
-For inquiries or complaints that cannot be resolved between the Data Subject and Parker, Parker commits to cooperate with the EU Data Protection Authorities, the Swiss Federal Data Protection and Information Commissioner or the appropriate data privacy authority.
+Parker will attempt to satisfy any inquiry or resolve any complaint regarding our collection or use of Personal Data.
+For inquiries or complaints that cannot be resolved between the Data Subject and Parker, Parker commits to cooperate with the appropriate data privacy authority including, as applicable, EU Data Protection Authorities or the Swiss Federal Data Protection and Information Commissioner (FDPIC),, and in which case Parker commits to comply with the advice given by such authorities with regard to human resources data transferred from the EU and Switzerland in the context of the employment relationship.
 In some cases, the Data Subject may be able to invoke binding arbitration.
 Parker submits to the final and binding jurisdiction of the Federal Trade Commission with regard to Privacy Shield compliance.

 3.5 CONTACT INFORMATION

 Questions or comments regarding this Policy should be submitted to Parker as follows:

 Attn: Legal Department